ChrisLeeYH/LLaVa_Encoder_Dataset/README.md

     - Deploy the Ollama and llava:34b locally.
     - Clone and Navigate to this folder, setting it as root directory.
-    - Since Ollama must be deployed locally, directly accessing datasets via URLs (e.g., Google Drive links) is impractical.
+    - Since Ollama must be deployed locally(or on the linux server), directly accessing datasets via URLs (e.g., Google Drive links) is impractical.
 Directly downloading and placing all datasets folders in the `./Data` folder, which I have set already, is highly recommended and efficient.
 For each dataset, check the last line of the script (which is a comment) and replace the <image_folder_path> with the real folder path.
 All commands can be summarized as follows:

     ```
     python <Dataset_Name>.py(no need to change) <image_folder_path>(should be changed to real folder path) <prompt_folder_path>(no need to change)